Family Tree, Inc. logo

 Frequently Asked Questions

-How long does Family Tree, Inc. take to show results?
+How does Family Tree, Inc. compare to similar companies?

 Quick Facts